syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Working-with-Tabs.md

 ## Tab Appearance

-Appearance of a tab can be customized using color table in office 2016 theme.
+Appearance of a tab can be customized using color table in Office 2016 theme.
 Follow the steps below to customize the tab using color table.